alfafc/react-workshop/README.md

 First met with react and hot reload
 Understand Virtual DOM and under the hood of JSX
 Play around with JSX and non JSX syntax
+Task: create the same component with non JSX and then, as pure component (js function) What is better in terms of performance?

 ### 2 Hello message

 First met with props and components composition
 Play with defaults values and required props
-Task: install
 Task: add your profile image to the message

 ### 3 Hello your name

 First met with `react-router-dom`, and another way of receiving props Play with routes, paths, and "match" object
-Look at history changes in react devtools
+Task: Look at history changes in react devtools
 Task: print current url and add a button to go back and forward in history with match.history.goBack/goForward

 ### 4 Chat bubble